 It’s important to note that these components are not steps that can be one-and-done.
 It’s a continuing process of identifying vulnerabilities, fixing those vulnerabilities, responding to immediate threats, and then using intelligence from those immediate threats to then identify vulnerabilities, and so on.
 Security is a journey, not a destination.

-While every organisation has different security and business needs, it should be said that many organisations lack some components of cybersecurity, and others find themselves in a cycle of reacting to immediate threats instead of focusing on proactive options.
+While every organization has different security and business needs, it should be said that many organizations lack some components of cybersecurity, and others find themselves in a cycle of reacting to immediate threats instead of focusing on proactive options.

-Concrete steps organisations can take to protect against cyber attacks include:
+Concrete steps organizations can take to protect against cyber attacks include:

 - Installing security software such as firewalls and identity and access management programs